JarrodJ83/LowKey/Readme.md

 Below is an example of configuring and using a multi-tenant configuratoin to a SQL Server  Database.
 In order to leverage multi-tenancy LowKey needs to know how to resolve two things: The `TenantId` and the actual `Tenant`.
 The `TenantId` will likely come from something like Jwt for the authenticated user.
 This is the ID used to lookup the Tenant from your system.
 You must implement and provide two interfaces to tell LowKey how to obtain this data: `ITenantIdResolver` and `ITenantResolver`.

 #### Configuration
-This configuration will connect to the `master` database on `localhost` using the supplied `SqlConnectionStringBuilder` by replacing the builder's `InitialCatalog` and `Server` at runtime from the Tenant looked up by the using the supplied `ITenantIdResolver` and `ITenantResolver`.
+This configuration will connect to the `app` database on `localhost` using the supplied `SqlConnectionStringBuilder` by replacing the builder's `InitialCatalog` and `Server` at runtime from the Tenant looked up by the using the supplied `ITenantIdResolver` and `ITenantResolver`.

 ```
 services.AddLowKeyData(config =>
 {
         var tenantResolver = new QueryStringTenantResolver(new Tenant(server, server));
-        config.AddStore(new DataStore("sql-multi-tenant", "master"),
+        config.AddStore(new DataStore("sql-multi-tenant", "app"),
                 tenantResolverFactory: () => tenantResolver,
                 tenantIdResolverFactory: () => tenantResolver)
                         .WithSqlServer(new SqlConnectionStringBuilder